Dane Elkins: 2014

-In 2014, at the 47th annual USA Racquetball National Singles Championship (indoor) in Fullerton, California, Elkins won the gold medal in the boys' 14-and-under and boys 18-and-under (as a 14-year-old).
+In 2014, at the 47th annual USA Racquetball National Singles Championship in Fullerton, California, Elkins won the gold medal in the boys' 14-and-under and boys 18-and-under events.
 In July 2014 and August 2016, Elkins again attended the USOC Olympic Training Camp.

-Elkins won his first professional match in 2014 in Fresno, California, at age 15; he has now played several top 20 professional players and has placed in the finals, semifinals, and quarterfinals at several IRT pro racquetball tour events.
+Elkins won his first professional racquetball match in 2014 in Fresno, California at age 15.